-If you're eligible for a VA loan, it's only natural to want to take advantage of every benefit you've earned through your military service.
+It is only natural to want to take advantage of every benefit you've earned through your military service.
+While VA loans have a lot of advantages, in some circumstances a conventional loan may be a better choice.

 VA loan perks